croquet/croquet-docs/croquet/tutorials/2_9_data.md

 In `addAsset()`, the model also publishes an `"asset-added"` event for all views.
 The views fetch the data from the file server by calling [data.fetch()]{@link Data#fetch}.
 Then they create a `Blob` object and use it as the `background-image` CSS style.
 Now the views of every user show the first user's image.

 By default, [data.store()]{@link Data#store} does not preserve the `ArrayBuffer` data when it passes it to the WebWorker that handles uploading data.
 This is done for efficiency, and the reason why we put the file's size into a variable beforehand (after storing it would be `0`).
-If you need to process the same data after you call [data.store()]{@link Data#store}, pass `true` as its second argument, which will make a copy instead.
+If you need to process the same data after you call [data.store()]{@link Data#store}, pass `{keep: true}` as in the store options, which will make a copy instead.

 To be able to access the uploaded data even when the app code changes, the data handle needs to be persisted, so the data handle can be recreated in a new session with the same `appId` and session `name` but modified code.
-Since persistenmce needs JSON data, we use [data.toId()]{@link Data.toId} to create a string representation of the handle, and recreate the equivalent data handle by calling [data.fromId()]{@link Data.fromId}.
+Since persistence needs JSON data, we use [Data.toId()]{@link Data.toId} to create a string representation of the handle, and recreate the equivalent data handle by calling [Data.fromId()]{@link Data.fromId}.

 # Best Practices
 Keep in mind that accessing external services is responsibility of the view, as the model should be concerned with the logical data.
 Calling [data.store()]{@link Data#store} and  [data.fetch()]{@link Data#fetch} is done by the view asynchronously, and the view notifies the model via a Croquet message.